 An on-premise solution

 DEG wasn’t using the cloud which was one of the first challenges.
-Its former intranet was on-premise which certain systems didn’t support.
+Its former intranet was on-premises which certain systems didn’t support.
 The fact that Valo supports on-prem was a crucial factor in DEG choosing Valo.

 DEG’s IT department also stipulated that it didn’t want too many different systems in-house.
 As the company already had SharePoint, they decided to use what they already had.